-Whether you dream of making new friends, joining societies, and eating as much pizza as you want for three meals a day, or you are excited about a career change, want to pursue a path with more financial security, and are really looking forward to getting in the learning saddle again, everyone’s reasons for going to uni will be different.
+Whether you dream of making new friends, joining societies, eating as much pizza as you want for three meals a day; or you are excited about a career change; want to pursue a path with more financial security; are looking forward to getting in the learning saddle again; and want to experience showing up in full college finery at graduation (read more here); everyone’s reasons for going to uni will be different.

 Going to college can be quite a big deal, and understanding your motives for wanting to go can help you decide if it is the right move for you and which college would be best for you.

 So, with that in mind, we are here to tell you that there are plenty of beneficial reasons to go to college, and this piece will discuss a few of them!

 One of the main reasons people opt to go to uni is to help them improve their career prospects.
 It is no secret that those who have chosen a career path that they would like to pursue will find it much easier to gain access to the relevant qualifications, which is why going to college can be one of the most helpful factors in landing your dream job and beyond.

 Plenty of us want a job that pays well to have a comfortable life, and one of the best ways to achieve that is to accumulate skills, qualifications, and other ‘in demand’ factors that can put you a cut above the rest.
 Highly skilled and highly demanded jobs often require a level of understanding that only years and years of learning and practice can teach, which is why many of us who aspire to have those job roles as our own opt for undertaking a degree and then a masters to get on the right track.
 Be sure to pick a reputable school such as Marian University and research what different colleges have to offer.